 Gender Equality and the C-Suite

-While it is hard to imagine, many parts of the world believe that girls do not deserve to go to school.
-But it is true.
 Around the globe, 62 million girls are not in school: in some countries, fewer than 10% of teenage girls complete secondary school.
 That’s because those cultures believe girls are simply not worthy of education.

-However, Michelle LaVaughn Robinson Obama, the Peace Corps, and corporations worldwide have been working to change that.
+However, former First Lady Michelle LaVaughn Robinson Obama, the Peace Corps, and corporations worldwide have been working to change that.
 They are expanding access to education for adolescent girls around the world.
 Mrs. Obama is an American lawyer and writer who was First Lady of the United States from 2009 to 2017.
 She has worked tirelessly for a girl’s right to education in an initiative called Let Girls Learn.

 Gender Equality Begins with Education